18F/dashboard/CONTRIBUTING.md

 When a pull request is merged to staging it is automatically deployed to: [https://staging.18f.gov/dashboard/](https://staging.18f.gov/dashboard/)

+Whoever merged the staging pull request, should look at staging and then if all looks good, open a pull request to production which anyone else on the team can merge.

 ## Public domain

 This project is in the public domain within the United States, and